AlkalinePuella/Iris/README.md

 en

 **Iris Beta1**
-#2026 AlkalinePuella (Alkaline Girl) retains copyright only.
+#2026 AlcalinusPuella (Alkaline Girl) retains copyright only.
 Licensed under the MIT License.
 #Beta version means that there may be instability or unexpected outputs.
 The content of the Beta version may be updated in the future.
 #Due to time constraints, thorough debugging has not been completed.